ericthewry/ericthewry.github.io/my-site/careerex.md

 }
 ```

-This definition will never block packets (If you are not sure why, ask
-a neighbor or call over an instructor for help).
+This definition will never block packets (If you are not sure why, discuss with neighbor or call over an instructor for help).

 > _Exercise 3a.
 Fill in the BlockSender method so that your DoS Attacks from Task 2 are ineffective_

 You will find the following methods useful in crafting your solution:

 ```
-int portionOfQueueFrom(Router sender)
+float portionOfQueueFrom(Router sender)
 ```

-Writing the code `portionOfQueueFrom(sender)` will return an decimal
+Writing the code `portionOfQueueFrom(sender)` will return a decimal
-number describing the portion of the routers queue that is filled by
+number (often called `floats` in programming) describing the portion of the
+current `Router`'s queue that is filled by
 `sender`.
-For example, if 6 packets in router 5's queue come from a
+For example, if 6 packets in `Router` 5's queue come from a
-single `sender`, then `portionOFQueueFrom(sender)` will return
+single `sender`, then `portionOfQueueFrom(sender)` will return
-`0.6`.
-(Recall that a queue has only 10 slots).
+`0.6` (recall that a queue has only 10 slots).

 Writing the code `return portionOfQueueFrom(sender) > 0.1` will return
 `true` if more than 1 packet in the queue is from `sender`, and will
 return `false` otherwise.

 ```
-int amountOfQueueFrom(Router sender)
+int amountInQueueFrom(Router sender)
 ```

-Writing the code `amountOfQueueFrom(sender)` will return a nonnegative
+Writing the code `amountInQueueFrom(sender)` will return the number of packets
+in a `Router`'s queue, which are from `sender`.
+This will always be a
-whole number (i.e. 0, 1, 2, 3, ... etc.) describing how many packets
+non-negative whole number, or `int`eger, (i.e. 0, 1, 2, 3, ... etc.).
+For
-in a router's queue are from `sender`.
-For example, if 6 packets in
-router 5's queue come from a single `sender`, then
+example, if 6 packets in `Router` 5's queue come from a single `sender`, then
-`portionOFQueueFrom(sender)` will return `0.6`.
-(Recall that a queue
+`amountInQueueFrom(sender)` will return `6`.
-has only 10 slots).

-Writing the code `return amountOfQueueFrom(sender) > 50` will return
+Writing the code `return amountInQueueFrom(sender) > 5` will return
 `true` if more than half of the queue is from `sender`, and will
 return `false` otherwise.

 ```
-int numberOfPacketsInQueue()
+int amountInQueue()
 ```

-Writing the code `numberOfPacketsInQueue()`the number of packets that
+Writing the code `amountInQueue()` will return the number of packets
-are currently in the queue.
-For example, if there are 8 packets in a
+that are currently in the queue.
+This will always be a non-negative whole
+number, or `int`eger, (i.e. 0, 1, 2, 3, ... etc.).
+For example, if there are 8
-router's queue that may come from many `sender`s, then
+packets in a `Router`'s queue from any number of senders, then
-`portionOFQueueFrom(sender)` will return `8`.
+`amountInQueue()` will return `8`.

-Writing the code `return amountOfQueueFrom(sender) > 50` will return
+Writing the code `return amountInQueue() > 5` will return
-`true` if more than half of the queue is from `sender`, and will
+`true` if the queue is at least half full, and will
 return `false` otherwise.